jet/propulsion/DOCUMENTATION.md

 ## Propulsion Source Elements

 In Propulsion, 'Source' refers to a set of components that comprise the store-specific 'consumer' side of the Processor Pipeline.
-Per input source, there is generally a `Propulsion.<Input>.<Input>Source` type which wires up the lower level pieces (See [Input Sources](#supported-input-sources) for examples and details).
+Per input source, there is generally a `Propulsion.<Input>.<Input>Source` type that wires up the lower level pieces (See [Input Sources](#supported-input-sources) for examples and details).

 A Source is supplied with a reference to the Sink that it is to supply Batches to.